Frank A. Meyer

-Frank A. Meyer (born 6 January 1944, in Biel/Bienne) is a Swiss journalist.
+Frank Meyer (born 6 January 1944, in Biel/Bienne) is a Swiss journalist.

 Meyer is the media consultant of Ringier Inc., the largest Swiss publishing house (Blick, Le Temps...), he is also Blick’s main strategist.

 Life

 Growing up in the bilingual Biel as the son of a watchmaker, Meyer did an apprenticeship as a typesetter.
 From 1968 to 1980 he was a partner of Mario Cortesi at the media company in his hometown of Biel.